mrmorphic/hwio/README.md

 This will ensure that resources allocated (particularly GPIO pins) will be released, even if there is a panic.

+If you want to close an individual GPIO pin, you can use:

+	hwio.ClosePin(pin)

 ## Utility Functions

 To delay a number of milliseconds: